 Physicians, health care professionals and ancillary care Providers are responsible for Advance Notification for planned services on the Prior Authorization list.
-Additionally, Members may be required to obtain Prior

-Authorization for out-of-network services.
+Additionally, Prior Authorization is required for all out-of-network services.
 Advance Notification with supporting clinical documentation should be submitted as far in advance as possible, but at least 2 weeks before the planned service date is recommended to allow enough time for coverage review.
 Prioritization of case review is based on the specifics of the case, the completeness of the information received, CMS requirements and/or other state or federal requirements.